tyguy101a/ATOTO_CarTempBleWidget/README.md

 DS18B20 DATA  -> ESP32 GPIO 4
 ```

 A DS18B20 normally needs a pull-up resistor between DATA and VCC.
 A common value is 4.7k ohm.
-Some breakout boards already include this resistor.
+I used a breakout board which already included this resistor.

 ### Washer fluid sensor